-Spain and the Dominican Republic share a large number of aspects for cultural and historical reasons.
-From a technological perspective and looking to the future, we also realise that there are certain similarities between the two countries, such as their determination to achieve the most digitised environment possible.
+Spain and the Dominican Republic share many aspects for cultural and historical reasons.
+From a technological perspective and looking to the future, we also realize that there are certain similarities between the two countries, such as their determination to achieve the most digitized environment possible.

 In this article we are going to make a brief analysis of the situation in which these countries find themselves in terms of their digital transformation, comparing it with that of other countries in the region.
 We will also look at the main initiatives they are carrying out in this regard, ending with the influence of digital signatures in all of this.